A unified variational framework for the inverse Kohn-Sham problem: Variational Foundation of the Inverse Kohn--Sham Problem

 The multiplier origin of $v_\mathrm{s}$ acquires its full meaning only when placed in the broader setting of the Levy--Lieb constrained-search formulation \cite{Levy1979,Lieb1983}.
 In that framework, the exact ground-state energy is written as

 where

 Thus the interacting many-body problem already has the form of an outer variational problem over densities together with an inner constrained search over states compatible with those densities.

-The fixed-density minimization problem introduced above is not a separate construction specific to inversion.
+The fixed-density noninteracting minimization problem in Eq.~\eqref{eq:Ts_rhotar} is not a separate construction specific to inversion.
 Rather, it is precisely the fixed-density instance of the noninteracting constrained search defining the KS kinetic functional,

 For inverse KS theory, one studies this constrained search at the prescribed density $\rho=\rho_{\mathrm{tar}}$ and analyzes the associated multiplier structure.

 The KS construction preserves the Levy--Lieb variational logic while reorganizing the universal functional into noninteracting, Hartree, and exchange--correlation parts.
 Accordingly, one may write the forward KS problem as